The Garden (Royal Horticultural Society)

 The Garden is the monthly magazine of the British Royal Horticultural Society (RHS), circulated to all the society's members as a benefit of membership; it is also sold to the public.

 History

-The Garden magazine has gone under this title since 1975; it was chosen to commemorate the famous magazine first published by William Robinson in 1871.
-Before 1975 it had been (since 1866) The Journal of the Royal Horticultural Society (a phrase that remained as the magazine's cover subtitle until 2007).
+The Garden magazine has gone under this title since 1975; it was chosen to commemorate the magazine of the same name first published by William Robinson in 1871.
+Before 1975 it had been (since 1866) The Journal of the Royal Horticultural Society, a phrase that remained as the magazine's cover subtitle until 2007.

 Prior to 1866, the Horticultural Society of London (which became Royal on the granting of a Royal Charter in 1861 from Prince Albert, its patron since 1858) had published The Transactions of the Horticultural Society of London (7 volumes, 1805–1830) and The Proceedings of the Horticultural Society of London (1838–1868), as well as The Journal of the Horticultural Society of London (9 volumes, 1846–1855).
 Extracts from the Proceedings were published as supplements to the Journal from 1889 onwards.